neurobagel/documentation/docs/contributing/CONTRIBUTING.md

 The easiest way to get started contributing is to explore the list of open issues in one of our [GitHub repositories](https://github.com/orgs/neurobagel/repositories).
 For example, see the [open issues for the Neurobagel API](https://github.com/neurobagel/api/issues).

-Regardless of if you would like to contribute a feature, bug fix, or other type of change, we recommend that you first either
+Regardless of if you would like to contribute a feature, bug fix, or another type of change, we recommend that you first either

 - **If an issue exists**:
 Comment on the open issue to indicate you would like to work on it, along with any clarification/implementation questions you have